8 Unique Things to Do in Valparaíso, Chile — A Local's Guide

 Whether you like Pablo Neruda's poetry or not, the Chilean poet and Nobel Prize for Literature's house and museum — La Sebastiana — is a must-see attraction on any trip to Valparaíso, Chile.

-La Sebastiana seems to float in thin air yet is well-secured into the ground, sitting as a watchtower on top of Florida Hill, showing off splendid views of the bay.
+La Sebastiana seems to float in thin air yet is well-secured into the ground, sitting as a watchtower on top of Cerro Florida, showing off splendid views of the bay.
 The museum provides a great insight into Pablo Neruda's life and likes.

 Besides La Sebastiana — Neruda's party house — Chile's most famous poet had two other houses, both museums too: La Chascona in Santiago de Chile and his house in Isla Negra (located about 90 minutes south of Valparaíso).